 • Budadiri Community Walks Ecotourism Experience

 Situated in Budadiri, the walk enables visitors to explore the various coffee plantations as well as learn/ participate in the various cultural dance performances, food preparations, folklore as well as the prominent Malewa Bamboo shoots.
 While at the community, you will be transferred to the Arabica coffee processing plants to learn more on how the farmers process the coffee and in the way, you will be supporting the local farmers to improve their standards of living.
 If you want to experience nature to the fullest, you will take the three various nature trails to experience the best i.e the full day Namugabwe Cave trail which passes through the BaMasaba community land to the banana plantations then to the historical cave which is filled with various bones.
-The Dirigana Loop Trail to the Dirigsana Falls and Gabushana Cave past local markets and the “Walls of Death” and the three day walk to Sipi Falls where you will learn about the varying culture of the two neighboring tribes.
+The Dirigana Loop Trail to the Dirigsana Falls and Gabushana Cave past local markets and the “Walls of Death” and the three-day walk to Sipi Falls where you will learn about the varying culture of the two neighbouring tribes.

 1. Murchison Falls

-Cross Cultural Safaris MurchisonTransfer to Murchison Falls National Park to encounter and experience the various tribes around the park from for example, the vigorous dancers from the Mubako perform around the lodge campfires which make a spectacular African experience that is worth encountering.
+Cross Cultural Safaris MurchisonTransfer to Murchison Falls National Park to encounter and experience the various tribes around the park for example, the vigorous dancers from the Mubako perform around the lodge campfires which make a spectacular African experience that is worth encountering.

 • Mubako Cultural Campfire Performances

 The Mubako community is located along the bouncy Savannah of Murchison Falls National Park with numerous ordinary thatched huts which enfold around making it a very suitable place for the villagers to gather to rest under the shade of a large tree.
-There is a craft shop that sells carved wooden sculpture and hand woven items to all visitors and these are made by the local community members.
-When it gets dark, the locals perform lively songs and dances around the campfires of the lodges with the beautiful sound of the prominent adungu an instrument made of cowhide and twine that make the moment very spectacular.
-The proceeds gained are used to support the local community through improving the local markets, paying school fees and support a nursery school that inhabits about 90 different children.
+There is a craft shop that sells carved wooden sculptures and hand woven items to all visitors and these are made by the local community members.
+When it gets dark, the locals perform lively songs and dances around the campfires of the lodges with the beautiful sound of the prominent adungu an instrument made of cowhide and twine that makes the moment very spectacular.
+The proceeds gained are used to support the local community through improving the local markets, paying school fees and supporting a nursery school that inhabits about 90 different children.

 • Boomu Women’s Group

 Founded in 1999, the Boomu Women’s Group is an organization that has improved the lives of the local people that inhabit through reducing poverty and malnutrition.
 This has also enabled the local people to provide school fees for the children.
-The project began as a craft group then grew into a beautiful community tourism project.
-You will transfer on a guided nature walk where you will appreciate the beauty of the surrounding terrain vegetation then later, you will reach the village’s blacksmith and story tellers who will share various stories about the customs and traditional ways of the people.
+The project began as a craft group and then grew into a beautiful community tourism project.
+You will transfer on a guided nature walk where you will appreciate the beauty of the surrounding terrain vegetation then later, you will reach the village’s blacksmith and storytellers who will share various stories about the customs and traditional ways of the people.
 You will also get to learn on how to prepare African meals, weave baskets, visit a nursery school etc.

 1. Queen Elizabeth